 \subsection{Implementation Details}

-\textbf{Feature Extraction.} Before feature extraction, patches were resized to $224 \times 224$ pixels, converted to tensors, and normalized.
-ImageNet-1K standards~\cite{ImageNet-1K} were used for ImageNet-based models, while pathology foundation models followed their specific normalization standards~\cite{Benchmarking_SSL_Histopathology}.
-To obtain feature vectors, we removed final fully connected layers or heads, applying global average pooling as needed.
-In ResNet50 models~\cite{ResNet}, we followed the common practice~\cite{CLAM,TransMIL,DTFD-MIL} by excluding the last convolutional module, reducing feature vectors from 2048 to 1024.
-The feature dimensionality varied between 384 and 1024, depending on the backbones used.
-Feature vectors from the same slide were aggregated to form a slide representation for training MIL aggregators.
-Further details on normalization and pre-trained feature extractors used are presented in Supplementary.
+Before feature extraction, patches are resized to $224 \times 224$ pixels and normalized using ImageNet-1K standards \cite{ImageNet-1K}, while pathology foundation models follow their specific normalization standards \cite{Benchmarking_SSL_Histopathology}.
+Feature vectors are obtained by removing the final fully connected layers or heads and applying global average pooling as needed.
+In ResNet50 models \cite{ResNet}, we follow the common practice \cite{CLAM,TransMIL,DTFD-MIL} of excluding the last convolutional module, reducing feature vector dimensionality from 2048 to 1024.
+The feature dimensionality ranges from 384 to 1024, depending on the backbone used.
+Using these extracted features, we train four SOTA MIL models: ABMIL \cite{ABMIL}, DSMIL \cite{DSMIL}, TransMIL \cite{TransMIL}, and DTFD-MIL (MaxMinS) \cite{DTFD-MIL}.
+Each model is trained for 50 epochs with a batch size of 1.
+All models except TransMIL use the Adam optimizer with a learning rate and weight decay of $1e-4$, while TransMIL uses the Lookahead optimizer with a learning rate of $2e-4$ and weight decay of $1e-5$.
+Performance is evaluated using accuracy (ACC) and area under the curve (AUC) metrics, with the mean calculated over \textbf{three runs} to mitigate initialization randomness.
+The experiments are conducted using PyTorch on a Linux Ubuntu 20.04.6 server equipped with two NVIDIA A100 GPUs (40GB each).

-\textbf{Training MIL Aggregators.} We analyzed the impact of pre-trained feature extractor selection on four state-of-the-art (SOTA) MIL models: ABMIL~\cite{ABMIL}, DSMIL~\cite{DSMIL}, TransMIL~\cite{TransMIL}, and for simplicity, only the MaxMinS variant of DTFD-MIL~\cite{DTFD-MIL}.
-Following~\cite{IBMIL}, we implemented and evaluated all of the models using the DSMIL code base.
-We trained each model for 50 epochs with a batch size of 1.
-Adhering to the original hyperparameters, all models, except for Trans-MIL, utilized the Adam optimizer~\cite{Adam_Optimizer} with a learning rate and weight decay set to $1e-4$.
-Trans-MIL was optimized using the Lookahead optimizer~\cite{Lookahead_Optimizer} with a learning rate of $2e-4$ and a weight decay of $1e-5$.
-To ensure fair comparisons when changing the pre-trained feature extractors, we kept the model hyperparameters the same.
-The final epoch was used to report the results.

-\textbf{Evaluation Metrics and Setup.} Performance was evaluated using accuracy (ACC) and area under the curve (AUC) metrics, reporting mean and standard deviation (std) from three runs to mitigate initialization randomness.
-The experiments were conducted using PyTorch~\cite{PyTorch} on a Linux Ubuntu 20.04.6 server with two NVIDIA A100 GPUs (40GB each).